-COVID-19 - Temporary reduction in minimum pension drawdown requirements
+Temporary reduction in minimum pension drawdown requirements ends

-The Government's COVID-19 relief package included a 50% reduction in the minimum drawdown requirements for account-based pensions and similar products.
-The reduction, which originally applied for the financial years 2019/20 and 2020/21 and has been extended to to apply to the financial year 2021/22.
+The Government's COVID-19 relief package included a 50% reduction in the minimum drawdown rates for account-based pensions and similar products.
+The reduction applied for income years from 2019-20 up to and including 2022-23.